 Please be ready with your application reference number starting with 'P'.
 For example P1234567

-Like most Australian Territories and States, it is an offence in South Australia to grow, cultivate, sell, or deal illegally with Cannabis.
+Like most Australian Territories and States, it is an offence to grow, cultivate, sell, or deal illegally with Cannabis.
 SA has penalties for those who defy this order to deal with Cannabis for a non-medicinal or regulated purpose.

 The penalties for the illegal use of Cannabis are stronger, especially where they are commercially adopted or used.
-For legislation in SA, section 4(1) of the Controlled Substances Act 1984 (SA) concludes Cannabis as;
+For legislation, section 4(1) of the Controlled Substances Act 1984 (SA) concludes Cannabis as;

 The Act further describes any of these extracts of Cannabis as "Controlled Drugs" following the stipulations of the Controlled Substances (Controlled Drugs, Precursors and Plants) Regulations 2014.

-If an individual is convicted in a South Australian court for a cannabis offence, the offence will show up as a disclosable court outcome (DCO) on a South Australian Criminal History Check certificate.
+If an individual is convicted for a cannabis offence, the offence will show up as a disclosable court outcome (DCO) on a South Australian Criminal History Check certificate.

 The Controlled Substances Act 1984 (SA) prescribes guiding descriptions and penalties for Cannabis offences in South Australia.
-The legislation provides for Simple and Commercial Cannabis (Controlled Drugs) offences in SA.
+The legislation provides for Simple and Commercial Cannabis (Controlled Drugs) offences.

 Following s45A of the Controlled Substances Act 1984 (SA), a cannabis offender can be released on expiation notices or fees once they settle the conditions.